sogeuni/sogeuni.github.io/content/abs/commands/file-and-archiving-commands.md

 **diff**, **patch**

 **diff**: flexible file comparison utility.
 It compares the target files line-by-line sequentially.
-In some applications, such as comparing word dictionaries, it may be helpful to filter the files through [[./text-processing-commands#^SORTREF|sort]] and **uniq** before piping them to **diff**. **diff file-1 file-2** outputs the lines in the files that differ, with carets showing which file each particular line belongs to.
+In some applications, such as comparing word dictionaries, it may be helpful to filter the files through [[text-processing-commands#^SORTREF|sort]] and **uniq** before piping them to **diff**. **diff file-1 file-2** outputs the lines in the files that differ, with carets showing which file each particular line belongs to.

 The --side-by-side option to **diff** outputs each compared file, line by line, in separate columns, with non-matching lines marked.
 The -c and -u options likewise make the output of the command easier to interpret.